 A. General.
 A "limited partnership" is a partnership formed by two or more persons, with one or more general partners and one or more limited partners.
 Limited partnerships are statutorily authorized entities.
 Most states have adopted some form of the Uniform Limited Partnership Act or the Revised Uniform Limited Partnership Act to govern the rights, duties and liabilities of limited partnerships organized under such statutes.
-In Texas, domestic limited partnerships are governed by either the TRLPA or the TBOC.
-Because until 2010 some limited partnerships will be governed by the TRLPA and others by the TBOC and because the substantive principles under both statutes are generally the same, the term "Tex.
-LP Stats." is used herein to refer to the TBOC and the TRPA collectively, and the particular differences between the TRLPA and the TBOC are referenced as appropriate.
+In Texas, all domestic limited partnerships are now governed by the TBOC.
+Like other entities formed under Texas law, limited partnerships formed on or after January 1, 2006 are governed by the TBOC continued to be governed by the TRLPA until January 1, 2010.
+Because from January 1, 2006 until January 1, 2010 some limited partnerships were governed by the TRLPA and others by the TBOC and because the substantive principles under both statutes are generally the same, the term "Tex.
+LP Stats." is used herein to refer to the TBOC are referenced as appropriate.